Set your sights on MilwaukeeNestled on the shores of Lake Michigan, Milwaukee has everything for your tournament

-A hub destination to regional and national events ranging from Midwest volleyball tournaments to USA Triathlon Age Group National Championships, dance competitions to March Madness, Milwaukee is where champions are made.
-With world-class sports facilities, amenities, and attractions all set in a charming Midwestern location, the Cream City is a true win-win for all your sporting events.
+Home to local, regional, and national sporting events ranging from club volleyball tournaments to USA Triathlon Age Group National Championships, dance competitions to March Madness, Milwaukee is where champions play.
+With world-class sports facilities, amenities, and attractions that are second to none, the locally named Cream City is a winning destination for your next sporting event.

 Home to 6 professional sports teams, Milwaukee is dotted with awe-inspiring venues that offer an unmatched spectator experience like Fiserv Forum (home of the 2021 NBA Champion Milwaukee Bucks), American Family Field (home of MLB’s Milwaukee Brewers) and UWM Panther Arena (home of the AHL’s Milwaukee Admirals, MASL’s Milwaukee Wave, and the University of Wisconsin-Milwaukee Panthers).